Talmage-Hilton/Stat-386-Blog/_posts/2024-04-30-streamlit-app.md

 image: "/assets/img/web-app.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---
 <p class="intro"><span class="dropcap">T</span>his post will explore the creation of a Streamlit Web Application.
 Streamlit is a very intuitive tool to build and deploy data applications as simply as possible.
-Cover image source: [koombea]("https://www.koombea.com/blog/website-vs-web-application/")</p>
+Cover image source: <a href="https://www.koombea.com/blog/website-vs-web-application/">koombea</a></p>

 ### Introduction